top of page

 Theresa Dehn is a 200-hour certified yoga teacher.

 Judy Ehlers, Chair of Monona County’s Historic Preservation Commission and retired school teacher will be leading a session on the Mann Country School Experience: Visit the Mann Country School and learn what a typical classroom day was like for a one-room country schoolhouse.
 Activities to include writing on a blackboard and using nib (fountain) pens.
 The Hidden Past of the South Jordan Cemetery: Judy will be discussing the history and importance of preserving this historic site, located north of Moorhead, IA.
+Judy will be joined by Seth Brooks as co-presenter and the tour will also make an effort to visit three other historic locations: Mann School, Soldier Country Church and Ingemann Danish Church.

 Karen Grimes

-Take a break from life’s hectic pace.
+Meditative Stitching on the Prairie Take a break from life’s hectic pace.
 Slow down and slow stitch a prairie memory.
 Materials (fabric, needle and thread) provided.
 But bring small scissors, and a photo if you have a specific flower or other subject that inspires you.

 Chuck Hopp has gained his skill through the Wilderness Awareness School in Washington.
 Nature Awareness & the Art of Mentoring - We will learn new ways to move and interact with nature.
 Through natural movement, sense meditation, storytelling, discussions and nature games.
 May also include bird language and animal tracking.